yelloworangebananaa/biogemma_lora/README.md

 | Training environment | Google Colab |
 | Training GPU | NVIDIA T4 |

-The maximum token count assumes every sequence reached the full 128-token limit.
+The maximum token count assumes that every sequence reached the full 128-token limit.
 The actual number of non-padding training tokens may have been lower.

 ## Dataset